vyca2017/content/content/blog/2017-03-24-apollo-vs-relay/relay-vs-apollo.md

     }
     ```

     In this case, the `viewer` has a _connection_ to the `allPokemons` field.
-Also notice that a connection requires an indication of how many objects should be fetched, here this is done using the `first` parameter but more options such as `last`, `after` or `before` are avilable as well.
+Also notice that a connection requires an indication of how many objects should be fetched, here this is done using the `first` parameter but more options such as `last`, `after` or `before` are available as well.
 This allows for easy slicing of the list and implement pagination easily.
 This [article](https://dev-blog.apollodata.com/explaining-graphql-connections-c48b7c3d6976#.fd4h8iuj5) gives a lot of insights on the rationale behind the connection model and how it enhances pagination.

 ## React Integration

 While Apollo can be used in [any client-side environment](http://dev.apollodata.com/) (such as React, Angular, Vue or plain JS as well as on iOS and Android), Relay is restricted to be used with React or React Native.

 However, they actually both follow a similar approach when being used in a React application: With both clients, the general idea is that React components are wrapped using a [higher-order component](https://facebook.github.io/react/docs/higher-order-components.html) which takes care of fetching the data and making it available to the component through its props.
 Data requirements for a component are specified in a declarative manner and all actual networking logic is completely abstracted away and hidden from the developer.
 A major benefit of this approach is that the container can manage data fetching and resolution logic without interfering with the state of the inner component.